mehulagg/gitlab_test/doc/user/application_security/offline_deployments/index.md

 ### Scanner signature and rule updates

 When connected to the internet, some scanners will reference public databases for the latest sets of signatures and rules to check against.
-In an air-gap, this is not possible.
+Without connectivity, this is not possible.
 Depending on the scanner, you must therefore disable these automatic update checks and either use the databases that they came with or manually update those databases.